Combat Crime, Improve Public Safety, and Foster Economic Development with BriefCam Video Analytics

-From local police forces to military units and federal agencies, law enforcement worldwide relies on video surveillance to collect intelligence and evidence crucial for preserving order, protecting citizens and increasing security.
-Most cities and towns have video surveillance systems, but not all of them leverage those systems effectively.
-By collecting and structuring video data, BriefCam’s video content analytics (VCA) technology enables law enforcement agencies to efficiently visualize and analyze video content.
+From local police forces to military units and federal agencies, law enforcement worldwide relies on video surveillance for intelligence crucial for preserving order, protecting citizens, and increasing security.
+By collecting and structuring video data, the BriefCam Video Analytics Platform empowers law enforcement to get the most out of their video content and build safer cities.

 The Springfield, Massachusetts Police Department launched its Real-Time Analysis Center (R-TAC) three years ago as part of its commitment to using the newest tools of the digital age to give officers the most current information for real time crime analysis and situational awareness.
 The BriefCam VCA software is an integral component of the R-TAC because it allows analysts to quickly review footage from traffic cameras at any of several dozen locations around the city.
 Analysts can condense hours of footage into a couple of minutes and enable police to pinpoint objects of interest, filtering out irrelevant objects.

 When a 911 call comes in, dispatchers coordinate the address on the map with the nearest traffic

 cameras in the area to see if there is footage of potential suspects coming or going.
 If there’s a

 description of a car fleeing the scene, they can quickly review footage from cameras nearby,